Mastro 👨🍳 Docs

 Build interactive user interfaces Why Reactive Mastro?

-Something not working as expected?
+Something not working as expected or confusing?
 Would you like to contribute?
-Do you have a suggestion?
+Do you have a question?

 Open a GitHub issue